lkrych/dodomain/README.md

   The frontend testing suite uses Jest, Enzyme.
 It is primarily used to ensure that frontend routing works.

-  Jest is the test runner, it can be initiated using the `npm run test` command in the `/frontend folder`.
+  Jest is the test runner, it can be initiated using the `npm run test` command in the `/frontend` folder.
 I use Jest's built-in matchers and Enzyme methods and mocks to test the frontend.

   Enzyme is a testing utilities library that provides useful helper functions for working with the virtual DOM.

 ### Future Steps

+  I didn't quite get to a couple of features that I wanted to this weekend, but here are a few things I would do to make Dodomain a better service.

+  1. **Searching and Sorting**: If you look in the domains_controller_spec, you will see that I have already enabled searching and sorting via url_query params on the `#index` action.
+A nice feature for dodomain v1.1 would be a search bar at the top of the index page, and a toggle sorter for the columns in the table.

+  2. **Continuous Integration**: All of the testing frameworks are set up, a convenient feature to ensure the maintainability of dodomain would be to set up a Continuous Integration client like Travis to ensure that any push to production would run all of the tests in our system.